São Paulo International Film Festival

+The 48th edition of the festival was held from 17 to 30 October 2024.
+Familiar Touch by Sarah Friedland won the Jury Prize for best film at the festival.
+The 49th edition of the festival was held from 16 to 30 October 2025.
+In this edition 374 films from 80 countries were screened throughout São Paulo.

 History

 The festival was created in 1977 when film critic Leon Cakoff decided to celebrate the 30th anniversary of the São Paulo Museum of Art (MASP).
 The head of the museum's film department, Cakoff had already organized successful screenings of rare foreign films during the 1970s.
 These pre-festival screenings had a large audience turnout, including films that came without Portuguese subtitles and sometimes with no translation at all, proving the strength of the city's cultural demand.

 The 1st São Paulo International Film Festival included 16 feature films and 7 shorts, representing 17 countries in total.
 Consisting of 40 screenings at the MASP's Grand Auditorium, the first edition inaugurated the Audience Prize, with members of the audience voting for the best picture, a ritual that has been followed ever since.
 The winner of the first Audience Prize was Hector Babenco's Lucio Flavio (1977), a Brazilian production.
 The Jornal do Brasil news publication noted that the festival was the only place in the country where people had the right to vote.